CellDynamics/QuimP/Doxygen_doc/usefultools.md

 ```
 # Prepare test environment {#testenv}

-This scripts compiles everything without tests and copies artefacts to Fiji directory.
+This scripts compiles everything without tests and copies artifacts to Fiji directory.
 It is
 folder dependent.

 ```bash